MicaelTargino/Technator/README.md

 - Steve Jobs
 - Linus Torvalds

-## Access the project
+## Project Status
+COMPLETED

-This project is not available yet.
-But soon will be deployed and the URL will be available here.
+The development of the Taskify is currently is completed for now.
+Soon will be deployed and the link will be available here.

 ## Run the project in your own computer